aanderse/LdapRecord.com/source/docs/model-relationships.md

 ## Checking Relationship Existence {#checking-relationship-existence}

 To check if a model exists inside of a relationship, use the `exists()` relationship method.

+> If you're using ActiveDirectory and are simply looking to check if a user is
+> inside of a particular group, utilize the `Model::whereMemberOf` method
+> that is available on all ActiveDirectory models to locate users
+> whom are members of that group.

 For example, lets determine if a `User` is a member of a `Group`: